-- a.
-They have met the independence guidelines as set out in Chapter 1 of the Main Market Listing Requirements of Bursa Securities. - b.
+- They have met the independence guidelines as set out in Chapter 1 of the Main Market Listing Requirements of Bursa Securities. - b.
 They do not have any conflict of interest with the Company and has not been entering/are not expected to enter into contract(s) especially material contract(s) with the Company and/or its subsidiary companies; and - c.
-The Board of Directors is of the opinion that Datuk Adillah binti Ahmad Nordin and Mr. Siow Kee Yen are important Independent Non-Executive Directors of the Board in view of their many years on the Board with incumbent knowledge of the Company and the Group's activities and corporate history and have provided invaluable contributions to the Board in their role as Independent Non-Executive Directors. - (iv) Proposed Shareholders' Mandate
+The Board of Directors is of the opinion that Datuk Adillah binti Ahmad Nordin and Mr. Siow Kee Yen are important Independent Non-Executive Directors of the Board in view of their many years on the Board with incumbent knowledge of the Company and the Group's activities and corporate history and have provided invaluable contributions to the Board in their role as Independent Non-Executive Directors.

+(iv) Proposed Shareholders' Mandate

-The proposed adoption of Ordinary Resolutions 4 and 5 are to renew the shareholders' mandate granted by the shareholders of the Company at the Eleventh AGM held on 28 June 2013 and the proposed new shareholders' mandate.
-The Proposed Shareholders' Mandates will enable the Group to enter into the Recurrent Related Party Transactions of a Revenue or Trading Nature which are necessary for the Group's day-to-day operations, subject to the transactions being in the ordinary course of business and on normal commercial terms which are not more favorable to the related parties than those generally available to the public and are not to the detriment of the minority shareholders of the Company.
+The proposed adoption of Ordinary Resolution 4 is to renew the shareholders' mandate granted by the shareholders of the Company at the 12th AGM held on 25 June 2014.
+The Proposed Renewal of the Existing Shareholders' Mandates will enable the Group to enter into the Recurrent Related Party Transactions of a Revenue or Trading Nature which are necessary for the Group's day-to-day operations, subject to the transactions being in the ordinary course of business and on normal commercial terms which are not more favorable to the related parties than those generally available to the public and are not to the detriment of the minority shareholders of the Company.

-Further information on the proposed Ordinary Resolutions 4 and 5 are set out in the Circular to Shareholders dated 3 June 2014.
+Further information on the proposed Ordinary Resolution 4 is set out in the Circular to Shareholders dated 28 May 2015.